ilgaiaz/sonar-mapping/README.md

 ### PC side:
-On the PC side through a program developed in Python it is possible to create the serial connection with the microcontroller.
+On the PC side through a program developed in Python, it is possible to create the serial connection with the microcontroller.
 Once the connection is established, is possible to send the signal to start the measurement.
 Subsequently, the program takes care of reading the strings received from the serial port.
 The position and distance data are extracted from the string using regular expressions that eliminate special characters and save all the data in a list, which will then be used to create the map via the python library: `matplotlib.pyplot`

 # Module Schematic

 Below is possible to see all the components used for creating the system, also all the connection made between them.
 Note that in this schematic was use the CP2102 module.
-For using the Bluetooth the connection is the same but the HC-05 module require:
+For using the Bluetooth the connection is the same but the HC-05 module requires:
-1. 1K resistence between his RXD PIN and the Atmega328's TXD PIN.
+1. 1K resistance between his RXD PIN and the Atmega328's TXD PIN.
-2. 2k resistence between his RXD PIN and the earth.
+2. 2k resistance between his RXD PIN and the earth.

 ![SonarArchitecture](img/schematic.jpg)